All Products

 Feature description

-You can configure a security context for a specified container.
-The following table describes the parameters supported by Elastic Container Instance.
+At the container level, you can configure a security context for a specific container.
+The following table describes the parameters that ECI supports.

 Parameter